mapr-demos/mapr-music/doc/tutorials/002-mapr-music-architecture.md

 }
 ```

-You can notice [`@MaprDbTable`](https://github.com/mapr-demos/mapr-music/blob/master/mapr-rest/src/main/java/com/mapr/music/annotation/MaprDbTable.java) annotation;  it's custom annotation used to define MapR-DB JSON Table path so implementation of DAO will know which table to query.
+You can notice [`@MaprDbTable`](https://github.com/mapr-demos/mapr-music/blob/master/mapr-rest/src/main/java/com/mapr/music/annotation/MaprDbTable.java) annotation;  this custom annotation is used to define MapR-DB JSON Table path so implementation of DAO will know which table to query.

 OJAI Driver allows to create OJAI connection to the cluster and access the OJAI Document Store in the following way:

 ```java
     ...